Skip to content

 Authorization: Bearer zpk_live_…

-Same shape as Stripe and 90% of the modern API world.
 Don't put the key in URL query strings — they leak to logs, referrer headers, and CI screenshots.

 Rotation

-Step 1 — issue a new key (the existing key authenticates this call):
+Issue a new key (the existing key authenticates this call):

 curl -sX POST "$WHATISUP_API/v1/api-keys" \